This article is more of a proposal so feel free to comment and share your concerns and expertise.

 /var/www/ as it is.
 We want to replace running processes with Docker containers.
 If we manage to do this seamlessly, not only above problems will be solved, but EasyEngine will be usable on every platform where Docker containers can be run!
 This includes Mac, Windows and every distro of Linux of course.

 The added advantages will be reduced local development and production parity.
 It is a minimum requirement of a decent development workflow.

 A pleasant side effect might me viability of most demanded shared-hosting feature.
 The processes running in composer are run in isolation!

 How are we planning to use Docker?

 This is not going to be easy.
 There are many decisions to be made that will affect all of us.

 The current idea is to use docker-compose to define a site’s stack.
 So EasyEngine site creation commands will generate a

 docker-compose.yml file based on parameters.

-There are many docker-compose files on the Internet to run entire WordPress site but 10up's wp-local-docker is best and closed to our vision.
+There are many docker-compose files on the Internet to run entire WordPress site.
+Here is one we are working on.

 We want to make EasyEngine core as small as possible and move all functionality to the EasyEngine command packages.